Cez02/Cez02/README.md

 🤖 Mainly interested in new game engine technologies and 3D graphics, as well as combinatorial mathematics.
 My main specialities are software and game development. <br/>

 #### :book: Currently learning:
-- OpenGL and the GLSL Language
+- Vulkan & mesh shaders
-- Shaders in Unity and custom render pipelines
+- Shaders in Unity & custom render pipelines
-- Rust programming language